quartztz/desktify-rs/README.md

  - [x] find a way to kill the python processes on exit.
  - [ ] make it less complicated.
  - [ ] make the window resizable.
+ - [ ] fix the various errors that may or may not pop up.